matloff/revisit/README.md

 | Age      | Age (years)                                                              |
 | Diab     | Class variable (0 or 1)                                                  |

-As an illustration, suppose this code was written by the author of the study.
+As an illustration, suppose this code was written by the author of the study, in our  package file **examples/pima.R**.
+We copy that to the file **pima.R** in the subdirectory **code** of the R working directory.
+We have also copied the package file **data/pima.txt** to the file **pima.txt** in the subdirectory **data** of the R working directory.
+The R working directory can be determined by typing 'getwd()' into the console.
+We then type 'code/pima' into the Filename box, and click Load Code.

 The screen now looks like this:

 ![alt text](Screen0.png)